 Setup your webform source by following the instructions here.

-Scroll to the bottom of the source settings and click on the "SELECT FORM LISTENER" dropdown.
+Then scroll to the bottom of the source settings and click on the "SELECT FORM LISTENER" dropdown.

 Click on the "Area is clicked (div)" option.

-Next, enter the class of the div that is clicked when someone submits a form entry.
+After that, text enter the class of the div that is clicked when someone submits a form entry.
 To do this we suggest using the Chrome browser.

-Right click on the form submit button and click "Inspect" in the menu.
+Then, right click on the form submit button and click "Inspect" in the menu.

 This will open the Chrome inspect element tool and highlight the submit button.
 In the inspect element check if the form submit button is a div itself or is contained within a div.